fauna/vscode/README.md

-# FaunaDB
+# VS Code extension for FaunaDB

 Source code for the VS Code extension for FaunaDB.

 This extension allows users to view and edit their FaunaDB documents from directly inside VS Code.
-Additionally, users will be able to run [FQL queries](https://docs.fauna.com/fauna/current/api/fql/) within VS Code.
+Additionally, users are able to run [FQL queries](https://docs.fauna.com/fauna/current/api/fql/) within VS Code.

 ## Prerequisites